Symposium: Cultural and Political Perspectives on Psychedelic Science

 This symposium will launch the book Plant Medicines, Healing and Psychedelic Science: Cultural Perspectives, co-edited by Beatriz Labate & Clancy Cavnar, (Springer, 2018).
 The event explores both cutting edge and enduring issues related to psychedelics, culture, and politics.
 Speakers offer a meta-reflexive approach to central aspects of the so-called “psychedelic renaissance” that are often not addressed in psychedelic conferences or publications.
 These include challenges and opportunities for the emerging career of “psychedelic therapist” and discussions around regulation, decriminalization, power, and money in psychedelics.
 Some of these questions involve the impact of various options for regulating psychedelics, where psychedelics fit into larger War on Drugs, how we will integrate psychedelics into Western culture, the impact of profit motives on the free sharing of materials and information, and who will hold power and control over the medicines.
 Longstanding concerns about diversity among practitioners and researchers–such as sexual, gender, and race minorities–as well as cultural competence in working with clients and accessibility are also addressed.
 Panelists also explore cultural assumptions and blind spots, such as how scientists represent and relate to indigenous peoples and their knowledge of psychedelics, the role of plants as subjects, interspecies communication, and definitions around the concept of “healing.”
 This is a transformational space that will spark dialogue on issues that are essential to all interested in psychedelics and the science around them.

-Co-Sponsors: Center for Psychedelic Therapies and Research, Psychedelic Support, and Psychedelic Safety, Support, and Integration, Chicago
+Sponsors: Center for Psychedelic Therapies and Research, Psychedelic Support, Psychedelic Safety, Support, and Integration, Chicago, MAPS and Soltara

 Saturday, August 18

 10:00 – 12:00am – Panel 1 – Cultural Perspectives on Psychedelic Science